microsoft/TypeScript-Vue-Starter/README.md

 }
 ```

-Instead of using `Vue.extend` to define our component, we create a TypeScript class extending `Vue` and prefix it with the `@Component` decorator from the `vue-class-component` package.
+Instead of using `Vue.extend` to define our component, we create a class extending `Vue` and decorate it using the `@Component` decorator from the `vue-class-component` package (which was re-exported from the `vue-property-decorator` package).

 Properties are defined by prefixing instance variables with the `@Prop()` decorator from the `vue-property-decorator` package.

-Regular instance variables, such as `enthusiasm` in our example, are automatically made available for data binding to the template.
+Regular instance variables, such as `enthusiasm` in our example, are automatically made available for data binding to the template, just as if they had been defined in the `data` field.
 Note that all variables must be set to a value other than `undefined` for the binding to work.

-Similarly, all instance methods are automatically made available for the template.
+Similarly, methods such as `increment` are treated as if they had been written in the `methods` field, and are automatically made available for the template.

-Finally, the computed properties are implemented as `get` properties.
+Finally, computed properties like `exclamationMarks` are simply written as `get` accessors.

 # What next?